

 The only class I can attend is full.
 Can I get special consideration to attend? keyboard_arrow_up

-To apply, please submit an online support request via Ask Flinders.
+To apply, please submit a Ask Flinders support request.
 Your request will need to include the:

 An application will not guarantee you a place in your requested class.